-- 15.1 All Partners shall promote a culture of probity and sound financial discipline and control.
-The Host Partner shall make appropriate arrangements for the audit of the accounts of the relevant Pooled Fund. - 15.2 All internal and external auditors and all other persons authorised by the Partners will be given the right of access by them to any document, information or explanation they require from any employee or member of the Partner, in order to carry out their duties.
+- All Partners shall promote a culture of probity and sound financial discipline and control.
+The Host Partner shall arrange for the audit of the accounts of the relevant Pooled Fund and shall require the appropriate person or body appointed to exercise the functions of the Audit Commission under section 28(1)(d) of the Audit Commission Act 1998, by virtue of an order made under section 49(5) of the Local Audit and Accountability Act 2014 to make arrangements to certify an annual return of those accounts under Section 28(1) of the Audit Commission Act 1998. - All internal and external auditors and all other persons authorised by the Partners will be given the right of access by them to any document, information or explanation they require from any employee, member of the relevant Partner in order to carry out their duties.
 This right is not limited to financial information or accounting records and applies equally to premises or equipment used in connection with this Agreement.
-Access may be at any time without notice, provided there is good cause for access without notice. - 15.3 The Partners shall comply with relevant NHS and local authority finance and accounting obligations, as required by the relevant Law and/or National Guidance.
+Access may be at any time without notice, provided there is good cause for access without notice.